jardicc/alchemist/readme.md

 ### Individual donors
 - Pierre Guidera - https://github.com/pierreGuidera
-- and 2 anonymous developers
+- and other anonymous developers

+Please let me know if you want your name here :-)

 Visit this site if you want to donate: https://bereza.gumroad.com/l/alchemist